Dhara-95/CV/README.md

 - Started documenting my learning and job hunting experiences on my [blog](https://medium.com/@dhara.patel95).

-- More recently I have started yoga and meditation to help keep my mind focused, whilst learning new technologies and processes throughout my Makers journey and beyond.
+- more recently i have started yoga and meditation to help keep my mind focused, whilst learning new technologies and processes throughout my makers journey and beyond.